GSkrt/DDS8558/README.md

 # DDS8558 smart meter Python Modbus RS485 module and some simple code to make a modbus->postgresql service (examples)

 Simple module for Modbus data connection to DDS8558 smart meters.
+What you need is a serial RS485 interface.
+You can get "cheap" USB->RS485 dongles online.

 I'm sharing this module since it's not easy to get all the parameters for this smart meter.
 I've provided minimal example for testing.